-She made it within perhaps two feet of him, before something struck her with what felt like all the force of a truck, lifting her off her feet, and slamming her into the wall.
-Too dazed to catch herself, she fell to the floor with a thump.
+She made it within perhaps two feet of him, before something struck her with what felt like all the force of a truck, lifting her off her feet and slamming her into the wall.
+She fell to the floor with a thump, too dazed to catch herself.

 “So,” said a new female voice that Tasha didn’t recognize.
 “You’re the girl Father called me out here to test?
 You sure are convenient.
 We weren’t expecting you to come to us on your own like this.”

 Tasha’s whole body ached.
 She pushed herself up off the ground, staring.
 Standing across from her, previously concealed by the bend in the hallway, was a young woman, perhaps only five or so years older than Tasha, with a face that, were she to guess, she would have called Middle eastern.
 This girl too was utterly unmarked and, equally strangely, was oddly, unnaturally beautiful.